|Pilot Captain Glenn H. Kramer (rescued)

 Tail Gunner Sgt Hellister (rescued)

-On June 4, 1942 one of six B-17s that took off from Hickam Field at 8:15am piloted by Captain Glenn H. Kramer with an extra bomb bay fuel tank on a flight to Midway Airfield on Eastern Island in anticipation of the Battle of Midway.
-This bomber was part of the first element, third position.
+On June 4, 1942 took off from Hickam Field at 8:15am piloted by Captain Glenn H. Kramer with an extra bomb bay fuel tank as one of six B-17s on a flight to Midway Airfield on Eastern Island to participate in the Battle of Midway.
+During the flight, this B-17 was part of the first element, third position.

-On June 5, 1942 one of five B-17s as part of "Flight 93" led Capt.
-Donald E. Ridings that took off from Midway Airfield on Eastern Island piloted by Captain Glenn H. Kramer at 3:45pm on a mission to locate Japanese aircraft carriers to the northwest of Midway retreating after the Battle of Midway.
+On June 5, 1942 took off from Midway Airfield on Eastern Island piloted by Captain Glenn H. Kramer at 3:45pm as one of five B-17s as part of "Flight 93" led Capt.
+Donald E. Ridings on a mission to the northeast to locate Japanese aircraft carriers retreating after the Battle of Midway.

 The weather was cloudy to the north with heavy overcast at 12,000' and the bombers were unable to find the carriers.
 At 6:25pm the bombers located a heavy cruiser at bearing 320° roughly 425 miles off Midway and made a bombing run from 11,000'.
 The cruiser (likely Mogami or Mikuma) maneuvered violently and responded with with anti-aircraft fire.
 The formation dropped thirty-two bombs and claimed two near misses during the first bomb run then made a second bomb run.

-Returning from the mission at about 11:30pm this bomber radioed "out of gas and landing" then ditched into the sea west of Midway.
+Returning from the mission at about 11:30pm this bomber radioed "out of gas and landing" then ditched into the sea west of Midway Atoll.
 Durrett was last seen during the ditching and went Missing In Action (MIA).
 Also lost is B-17E 41-9212 (MIA).

 Fates of the Crew